Nilpotency, almost nonnegative curvature and the gradient flow: Introduction

 \section{Introduction}

-Almost nonnegatively curved manifolds were introduced by Gromov in the late 70s ~\cite{G4}, with the most significant contributions to their study made by Yamaguchi in \cite{Yam} and Fukaya and Yamaguchi in ~\cite{FY}.
+Almost nonnegatively curved manifolds were introduced by Gromov in the late 70s~\cite{G4}, with the most significant contributions to their study made by Fukaya and Yamaguchi in \cite{Yam} and \cite{FY}.
 Building on their ideas, in the present article we establish several new properties of these manifolds which yield, in particular, new topological obstructions to almost nonnegative curvature.
+Our techniques also provide simplified proofs of many results from~\cite{FY}.

-A closed smooth manifold is said to be almost nonnegatively curved if it can Gromov-Hausdorff converge to a single point under a lower curvature bound.
-By rescaling, this definition is equivalent to the following one, which we will employ throughout this article. \begin{defn} A closed smooth manifold $M$ is called almost nonnegatively curved if it admits a sequence of Riemannian metrics $\{g_n\}_{n\in\NN}$ whose sectional curvatures and diameters satisfy $\sec(M,g_n)\ge -1/n$ and $\diam(M,g_n)\le 1/n$. \end{defn}
+A closed smooth manifold is said to be almost nonnegatively curved if it can Gromov--Hausdorff converge to a single point under a lower curvature bound.
+By rescaling, this definition is equivalent to the following one, which we will employ thruout this article.